marcoalopez/GrainSizeTools/README.md

 *Copyright © 2017-2024 Marco A. Lopez-Sanchez*

 > [!WARNING]
-> The information on this website and in the script documentation is provided without any warranty of any kind, either expressed or implied, and may include technical inaccuracies or typographical errors; the author reserves the right to make changes or improvements to the content of this website and the script documentation at any time without notice.
+> Please note that the information on this website and in the script documentation is provided without any warranty of any kind, either expressed or implied.
+It may therefore include technical inaccuracies or typographical errors.
+The author reserves the right to make changes or improvements to the content of this website and the script documentation at any time without notice.
 This website and its documentation are not responsible for the content of external links.

 *Hosted on GitHub Pages — This website was created with [Typora](https://typora.io/)*